Available on the Free plan

 Step 3: Verify DKIM and Return-Path

-After adding your custom sender email and confirming the sender signature, you can verify DKIM (DomainKeys Identified Mail) and Return-Path to ensure your emails are trusted, land in inboxes, and avoid spam filters.
+After adding your custom sender email and confirming the sender signature, verify DKIM and Return-Path to ensure your emails land in inboxes and avoid spam filters.

 From your Judge.me admin, go to Settings > Email templates.